maui-coder/maui-coder.github.io/content/blog/xappium-for-android-testing-part-1-setup/index.md

 }
 ```

-The `XappiumTestBase` will do start `AndroidDriver` before test run and stop the driver after test done for us.
+The `XappiumTestBase` will start `AndroidDriver` before test run and stop the driver after test done for us.